mtripg6666tdr/fluxel/README.md

 ### Installation via CDN

-Instead of installing via package managers like npm, you can load it directly into your HTML from a CDN.
+Instead of installing via package managers like npm, you can load it directly into your HTML from a CDN like [jsDelivr](https://www.jsdelivr.com/).

 * If you don't need reactivity, paste the following into your `<head>`:
   ```html